bobwei/vanillajs-autocomplete/README.md

 - ex: [src/modules/AutoComplete/eventHandlers/createOnInput.js](./src/modules/AutoComplete/eventHandlers/createOnInput.js)
   1. createOnInput is a factory function that accepts data, getState, setState, valueSelector and filterOption.
   2. It returns an event handler that can access props and update corresponding state.
-  3. Event handlers only trigger state mutation and do not update DOM directly.
+  3. Event handlers only trigger action which result in state change and do not update DOM directly.
 DOM is updated by handlers subscribing to state change.

 __Components__ are functions that return elements.
 It's composable, reusable and declarative.